yowainwright/yowainwright.github.io/_posts/2016-09-30-html-is-easy.md

 - code
 - rant
 layout: post
-meta: This post is an opinion piece about potential gains from understanding and being more thoughtful when writing html.
+meta: Rant post  about potential gains from understanding and being more thoughtful when writing html.
 share_image: "/assets/icons/os.jpg"
 ---

-This post is a _rant/thought piece_ attempting to express what seems to be a growing issue: **lack of deep thought behind HTML on webpages**!
-There is **no** data backing these next few paragraphs——just my feelings!
-In order to do understand the data I _might_ want to find, rant first and data second (maybe)——because that's me.&nbsp;🤓
+This post is a _rant_ attempting to express what seems to be a growing issue: lack of deep thought behind HTML on webpages!🤓

-## Write HTML with a Bulldozer
+## Write HTML like a Bulldozer

 Developers bulldoze right past truly thinking about HTML&nbsp;🚜.
 It makes sense_!
 Complex tasks where benefits of thoughtful HTML are just not considered.
 Not only that, project goals are iterative——they are grown upon and updated in steps.
 Questions like, _is the HTML valid?_ or _is the HTML semantic?_ are _never_ asked.
 This small issue then grows on _a_ webpage as new features are added and more websites follow a similar pattern.
 The word and developers think it's fine because browsers have improved and the webpage looks fine——but is it?